Guardar duelo por el fallecimiento de un pariente

 A Shattering Experience

-A 45-year-old woman who lost both of her parents within nine months of each other laments, "The death of my parents was a shattering experience.
+A 45-year-old woman who lost both of her parents within nine months laments, "The death of my parents was a shattering experience.
 Suddenly there was no buffer between me and my mortality.
 I felt like I was nobody's child-an abandoned orphan.
 It forced me to grow up suddenly as everyone began to see me as the new parent in the family."

 The Next Steps